tenzir/tenzir/web/docs/setup-guides/size-a-node.md

 Depending on what you do with pipelines, you may generate a different resource profile.

-#### Filtering
+#### Data Shaping

-A typical [shaping](../user-guides/shape-data/README.md) operation is applying filters on the input values, e.g., by specifying a regular expression to only keep matching events.
-Filtering only incurs **CPU** load.
-Unless you use numerous, complex regular expressions, filtering is cheap.
+[Shaping](../user-guides/shape-data/README.md) operation changes the form of the data, e.g., filtering events, removing columns, or changing values.
+This workload predominantly incurs **CPU** load.

 #### Aggregation